Australia–Nauru relations: Bilateral relations since Nauru's independence

+During the 1970s and 1980s, Nauru became one of the richest countries in the world due to phosphate reserves.
+Nauru at one point earned 70 times more than its neighboring island countries, who were dependent on aid from the likes of Australia, Japan and the United States.
+Nauru suffered a financial collapse beginning in the late 1980s, due to a decline in their phosphate, the lavish lifestyles of government officials and misguided financial decisions, such as investing in a London West End musical.
 In 1989, Nauru appealed against Australia to the International Court of Justice, due to the environmental devastation inflicted by phosphate mining during the colonial period.
 In 1994, Australia agreed to settle the matter with Nauru out of court.
 The Australian Government agreed to pay Nauru A$57 million in compensation as well as A$50 million over the next 20 years.

-In 2001, bilateral relations were strengthened by an agreement known as the "Pacific Solution".
+In August 2001, bilateral relations were strengthened by an agreement known as the "Pacific Solution".
 Nauru agreed to host a detention centre for refugee applicants seeking asylum in Australia, in exchange for economic aid.
-This agreement came to an end in 2007, following the election of Kevin Rudd as Prime Minister of Australia, prompting Nauruan concerns about the future of the island's revenue.
+As part of the "Pacific Solution", Australia also established another detention facility on Manus Island in Papua New Guinea.
+This initiative was led by Australia's ruling liberal party.
+Most of the asylum seekers were from areas around the Indian Ocean, including South Asia, Southeast Asia and the Middle East.
+The agreement came to an end in 2007, following the election of labour party politician Kevin Rudd as Prime Minister of Australia.
+The end of the agreement prompted Nauruan concerns about the future of the island's revenue.
+In 2004, an episode of Australian investigative series Four Corners focused on the mismanagement that led to Nauru's dramatic economic decline, and included interviews with Nauruan figures.
+A later Four Corners episode featured secretly conducted interviews with children at the Nauru detention center.

 In March 2008, talks began between Australia and Nauru regarding the future of the former's economic development aid to the latter.
 Nauruan Foreign and Finance Minister Dr Kieren Keke stated that his country did not want aid handouts.
-One possible solution currently being explored would be for Australia to assist Nauru in setting up a "boat repair industry" for regional fishing vessels.
+One possible solution explored was for Australia to assist Nauru in setting up a "boat repair industry" for regional fishing vessels.
 In July 2008, Australia pledged €17 million in aid for the following financial year, along with assistance for "a plan aimed at helping Nauru to survive without aid", according to ABC Radio Australia.